chris-godinho/2023-11-23-JATE-text-editor/README.md

 ## Installation

-Just click the "Install!" button on the top left side.
+Just click the "Install!" button at the top left corner.

 ## How can I Contribute?